AshwathMittal/Adaptive-Compression-Hardware-Accelerator/README.md

 ## Reading Log Files (debugging, area, critical path, etc)
 If your design failes to make it through the entire OpenLane flow, the only (and best) way to debug what may have went wrong is to look at your log files.
 These can always be found under `openlane/<design name>/runs/YY_MM_DD_TIME`.
 Your latest run should always appear at the bottom, but to double check, make sure the time and date ligns up with what you expectet.
 Inside this directory is a separate directory for every one of the ~75 flow stages - each with log files, reports, or other files.
 Whichever step the flow failed at corresponds to the last stage that you see in that particular run directory.

 Once your design has been hardened, reading and understanding the run's log files is one of the most important aspects to characterizing your design's performance.
-The two key characteristics Intro II will focus on in this flow are 1) your area, and 2) your timing.
-These two metrics are a direct indicator if your design will fail.

 1. To find area, look near step 30 for a stage named `openroad-detailedplacement`.
 In a nutshell, this stage is where all parts of your design will be placed exactly on the die before routing, and at this point, OpenLane knows exactly how much area will be dedicated to each kind of cell and your design overall.
 Look for a table in the `openroad-detailedplacement.log` titled "Cell type report".
 Each cell type will have a count and an area in um^2, and your total area and cell count will be visible at the bottom.